Loading...

 Portion Control

-Reduce the portion size of the biryani to limit carbohydrate intake, which can help in managing blood sugar levels.
+Reduce the amount of basmati rice in your biryani to decrease the carbohydrate intake, which can help in moderating blood sugar levels.

 Include Protein